Kuching Sarawak, Malaysia Travel Guide

 The unique multi-layered cake, a delectable and visually appealing local treat.

-Most larger souvenir shops can arrange shipping for bulky items.
+Most larger souvenir shops can organize shipping for bulky items.
 Be aware of customs regulations in your home country regarding food items, plant products, and certain crafts.
 Declare items as required to avoid issues.